 6. Have Snack Options on Hand

 Most Carnivores agree that if you choose to snack, you’re not eating enough at mealtime.
 But the first week or two on the Carnivore Diet, you are focusing on breaking habits, such as eating junk food and sugar, excessive snacking and grazing.
-And because you’re body has to adjust to eating larger amounts of meat at mealtime, it will take a while for your stomach to transition.
+And because your body has to adjust to eating larger amounts of meat at mealtime, it will take a while for your stomach to transition.

 For the first 1-2 weeks on the Carnivore Diet, many people opt for snacks until their bodies adapt.
 Sometimes you truly are hungry, and sometimes snacking is simply habit, but if you can have snack-friendly food ready as you start the Carnivore Diet, there is less chance that you will reach for the wrong snack.
 My go-to snacks for the first week included Whisps, slices of cheese and jerky (clean ingredients—homemade is best).